Frequently Asked Questions

 Do you take insurance?

 While I am not considered an “in network” provider with any insurance companies, I am usually covered under your “out of network” benefits.
 You will need to pay me my full fee, but once your baby is born, my insurance biller will submit your claim.
-Many of my clients are getting reimbursed for their entire fee!
-Even folks with high out of network deductibles!
-Claims are processed within 45 days, but I’m seeing turn around of 2 weeks typically.
-Ask me about your benefits eligibility when we meet and I can tell you your coverage on the spot!
+Once you’ve met your deductible, you’ll be eligible for reimbursement at your out of network rate!
+I will be able to tell you exactly what that will be when I run your benefits.
+Ask me about it when we meet!

 Do you accept Medicaid or TriCare?

 At this time, Medicaid refuses to cover my services.
 But keep in mind that payment in full is not due until 36 weeks of gestation, so you will be able to make payments as you go and won’t be expected to come up with a lump sum right away!
 In very rare cases, I will work out extended payment plans.
 So please ask!
 I have heard of some folks having success getting reimbursed by TriCare and I’d be happy to help by providing any necessary paperwork.

 What do you charge?

 My fee, due in full at 36 weeks, is $3500.00.
 I require a retainer of $400 at your initial appointment.
 This $400 retainer is included in the full fee.
 Labs and Ultrasound can be billed to your insurance.
 There is a list of birth supplies that you will need to provide that can usually be procured for less than $50.